Tokkisan/edmond-karp-cpsc-335/README.md

-Edmonds-Karp algorithm is used to find the maximum flow of a graph, one key difference between this algorithm and Ford's is this one uses a bfs approach while Ford uses a DFS approach.
+Edmonds-Karp algorithm is used to find the maximum flow of a graph, one key difference between this algorithm and Ford's is this one uses a bfs approach while Ford can use a dfs or bfs approach.

 The datastructures used in EdmondsKarp algorithm are: